-Word recognition is a speeded test of the ability to recognise individual real words out of context (see Section 1.1.2 for explanation of speeded tests).
+Word recognition is a speeded test of the ability to recognise individual real words out of context.
 It depends on fluent and efficient reading accuracy.
 In each item the student is presented with six real words shown on a circular location space in the centre of the screen (a circular location space is used, rather than random locations across the screen, to minimise any possibility of the results being adversely affected by visual tracking, fine motor skills and/or eye-hand coordination difficulties).
 One of those words (the ‘target’) is spoken by the computer, and the task is to identify the target word by clicking on it using the computer mouse as quickly as possible.
 (It is essential that students doing this test on a laptop use a mouse rather than a touchpad, because use of the latter creates an unacceptable delay in response times.)
 A total of five seconds is allowed for a response, with an audible prompt being given after three seconds.
 The remaining five words (the ‘distractors’) were selected in order to maximise lexical and phonological similarity with the target word, e.g.:

 Target word: century